Edward Dodding: Kalicho, Arnaq, and Nutaaq

 Martin Frobisher took three Inuit native Americans to England in 1577 after his second expedition to find the North West passage, a man, Kalicho, a woman, Arnaq, and Arnaq's son Nutaaq.
 All died soon after their arrival in Bristol in October 1577.
 Kalicho and Arnaq may not have known each other before they were captured by Frobisher and the names used for them in England may not have been their real Inuit names.

 After Kalicho became unwell, Dodding initially advised bloodletting in order to quench "the fire of the inflammation" but this was refused by Kalicho.
 In the last hour of Kalicho's life, Dodding observed that his speech, appetite and pulse all declined but near the end he began to talk fairly lucidly again and sang a song that had been heard when he was first removed from Baffin Island.
 His last words were a phrase that he had learned in England, "God be with you" and then, on 7 November 1577, about one month after his arrival in England, he died.

 A post-mortem examination of Kalicho was performed by Dodding in Bristol on the day of Kalicho's death.
 He noted broken ribs which had not knitted together, lung injury and resulting putrefaction, all probably caused by the effects of Kalicho being thrown to the ground by a Cornish wrestler in the skirmish in which he was captured.
 His large stomach, as a consequence of being liberally fed, was attributed to "misguided kindness".
 Dodding also noted numerous indications of brain injury and in a departure from normal medical practice, commented on Kalicho's fear of the English which was hidden by his normally "cheerful features".
-The report, dated 8 November, described Alden T. Vaughan as "unusually complete", was written in Latin and translated into English three times.
+The report, dated 8 November, described by Alden T. Vaughan as "unusually complete", was written in Latin and translated into English three times.